Skip to content

 notLike

-The notLike method is another fundamental method in MyBatis-Plus for constructing fuzzy query conditions, used to set a NOT LIKE condition for a single field.
+The notLike method is another fundamental method in MyBatis-Plus for building fuzzy query conditions.
+It sets a NOT LIKE condition for a single field.

 Scope of Use